 - ½ cup (4oz) shea butter (where to buy)

 - 2 TB skin-nourishing oil, such as: jojoba, avocado, apricot, or sweet almond oil.
 This can even be coconut or olive oil.
+I'm currently enjoying almond oil since it's nice and light.

 - 10 drops lavender essential oil (where to buy) (Personally, I've used 10-20 drops.)